 I assume, that Carroll’s “forty-two” serves as a reference to Thomas Cranmer’s Forty-Two Articles and the last article hierin about eternal damnation.
 As far as I understand, eternal damnation was a controversial issue in the era of the Oxford Movement, and the Rev. C. L. Dodgson (aka Lewis Carroll) objected to the belief in eternal punishment.
 (The controversy seems not to have ended yet.)

-Carroll’s Snark and Adams’ Guide have more in common that just having fits instead of chapters.
+Lewis Carroll’s Snark and Douglas Adams’ Guide have more in common than just having fits instead of chapters.
 But among both authors, it probably was only the Reverend Dodgson to whom “42” had a special relevance in the history of the church, that vessel which had been snarked so many times.

 - Lewis Carroll, Eternal Damnation, in The Lewis Carroll Picture Book (1899, edited by Stuart Dodgson Collingwood), p.
 345-355